 Introduction

-In this guide, we’ll help you:
+In this comprehensive guide, we’ll cover how to:

-- Compare prices and performance tier-by-tier
+- Compare prices and performance across different tiers

 1. Garmin Fishfinder Series Overview